IamSreeman/IamSreeman.github.io/_posts/2024-07-10-an-ontological-argument-for-fundamental-physics.md

 1. Premise 1 cannot be true since 2 is just a definition (reductio ad absurdum).
 1. Therefore, the ToE exists in physical reality.

 So, our conclusion is that the Theory of Everything (ToE) must exist in physical reality for purely logical reasons without any physical reason.
+I think this conclusion is the only [synthetic a priori](https://en.wikipedia.org/wiki/Analytic%E2%80%93synthetic_distinction){:target="_blank"} statment.
+Its synthetic as its talking about physical reality.

 <img src="{{site.baseurl}}/images/posts/Penrose.png" width="300"/><br>